gersongerardcruz/extractive_and_abstractive_text_summarization/README.md

 ### Abstractive Summarization

 In contrast, abstractive summarization aims to **abstract** and use words that did not appear in the input document based on the semantic information of the text.
-This means abstractive summarization produces a new summary.
+This means abstractive summarization **produces a new summary**.
 Abstractive summarization interprets and examines the document using advanced NLP techniques and generates a new concise summary based the most important information in the text.

 The general workflow for abstractive summarization goes like: